jalakoo/tealium-debug/README.md

 1. Start your mobile application.
 2. Open the debug.html page in a browser.
-3. Enter the host (ip address) and port info at the top of the debug app, and click the "connect" button.
+3. Enter the host (ip address), port, and passkey info at the top of the debug app, and click the "connect" button.
 4. Use the mobile app to trigger events.
 They should appear in the debug app.

+- Note: The passkey must be set in the Debug module of the mobile app to monitor.
 -----------------------

 # Dummy server